Asymptotics of motion planning complexity for control-affine systems: Introduction

 \end{itemize} \end{thm}

-The three cases of the theorem can be interpreted as follows: \begin{enumerate} \item The drift is too strong along $T\Gamma$ and we have to ``slow down'' the motion; \item The component of the drift along $T\Gamma$ steers the system exactly to the desired endpoint, so it is sufficient to neutralize the components of the drift along $X_1$ and $X_2$; \item In this case we have the opposite situation: the component of the drift along $T\Gamma$ is too weak, so we have also to ``push'' the system towards the desired endpoint. \end{enumerate}
+The three cases of the theorem can be interpreted as follows: \begin{enumerate} \item The drift is too strong along $T^+\Gamma$, and thus we have to ``slow down'' the motion.
+The optimal strategy is to do this when the ratio between the component of the drift along $T\Gamma$ and the maximal velocity at which the system can travel in the $T\Gamma$ direction is minimal. \item The component of the drift along $T\Gamma$ steers the system exactly to the desired endpoint, so it is sufficient to neutralize the components of the drift along $\Delta$. \item The component of the drift along $T^+\Gamma$ is either too weak or direct in the opposite direction, so we have also to ``push'' the system towards the desired endpoint.
+In this case, the set $\Omega$ corresponds to the parts of $\Gamma$ where the drift is ``helping'' to reach the endpoint.
+Hence, on $\Gamma\setminus\Omega$ we have to push the system, while on $\Omega$ we can simply follow the flow of the drift.
+In particular, if $\Omega$ has zero measure, we have to push the system along the whole curve $\Gamma$, and the additional term in Equation \eqref{eq:main-thm4} takes into account the final time constraint. \end{enumerate} \begin{rem} Notice that, if $\Delta$ is of step 2 along $\Gamma$, then at every point $q\in\Gamma$ there are $X_1,X_2$ tangent to $\Delta$ such that $[X_1,X_2](q) \pitchfork \Delta(q)$, hence $[X_1,X_2](q)\neq 0$ and in particular $\al(q)\neq0$. \end{rem}

 \begin{rem} By the previous result, when $T_\Gamma\neq T$, we have that $\operatorname{MC}_\varepsilon(\Gamma,T) \simeq {C({\Gamma,T})}{\eps^{-2}}$, for an explicit constant $C(\Gamma,T)$.
 The order of the asymptotic drastically changes when $T=T_\Gamma$, becoming ${\eps^{-1}}$.
 This is coherent with the fact that, in the case where $T_\Gamma<+\infty$, $C(\Gamma,T)\to 0$ as $T\to T_\Gamma$. \end{rem}